victornator25/Optics-_Course_AgoDic_2023/README.md

 # Optics-_Course_AgoDic_2023
-This is a repository for graphs and computacional calculus por the Course of Optics.
+This is a repository for graphs and computacional calculus to the Course of Optics.
 Professor: Rigoberto Castro Beltrán